Configure fragment settings

 These settings establish the defaults for devices assigned this policy.
 You can override these settings for specific interfaces on a device by selecting Override Default Fragment Setting in the interface configuration.
 When you edit an interface, you can find the option on Advanced > Security Configuration.
-Select Devices > Device Management, edit a threat defense device, and select Interfaces to edit interface properties..
+Select Devices > Device Management, edit a Firewall Threat Defense device, and select Interfaces to edit interface properties.

 Procedure